 This article is a very basic discussion of how these eight factors work together that effect cross-cultural communication.

-Culture is the values, attitudes, and ways of doing things that a person brings with them from the particular place where they were brought up as a child.
-These values and attitudes can have an impact on communication across cultures because each person's norms and practices may be different and may possibly clash with those of co-workers brought up in a different parts of the world.
+Culture can be defined as the values, attitudes, and ways of doing things that a person brings with them from the particular place where they were brought up as a child.
+These values and attitudes can have an impact on communication across cultures because each person's norms and practices will often be different and may possibly clash with those of co-workers brought up in different parts of the world.

 Racial identity refers to how one's membership to a particular race affects how they interact with co-workers of different races.